cabird/AI_where_it_matters/manually_coded_reports/report-data_meta_work_documentation.md

-# Report of Qualitative Analysis for Documentation (Category: Meta Work)
+# Qualitative Analysis for Documentation
+# Category: Meta-Work

-This document is an AI-generated synthesis of manually coded survey responses about AI usage in Documentation within the Meta Work category.
+This document is an AI-generated synthesis of manually coded survey responses about AI usage in Documentation (Meta-Work).
 I synthesized the human-coded themes and quotes, preserved the research team’s thematic structure and code labels, and produced integrated narratives, patterns, and design implications based on the provided excerpts.

 ---